Q&A: The Year of Dan Palace

 1. How did you develop your characters?

 In the case of this book, backward.
 I’d always known what I wanted their relationships with one another to be, but it took a few revisions to figure out who they were and why their relationships were what they were.
-The process led with behavior and ended with motivation.
+It turned out that they are who they are as adults because of their childhood experiences.
+If you’re taught when young to be afraid of certain things, or to value certain things, those lessons stick.

 1. What has been the biggest influence on your career as a writer?

-Find The Year of Dan Palace at Bookshop.org (or anywhere else you like to get books) and on Audible.
+Find The Year of Dan Palace under my pen name Chris Jane at Bookshop.org (or anywhere else you like to get paperback books) and on Audible.
+Buy the e-version on Kindle or at Smashwords.

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.